kdaysal/myFlix-Angular-client/README.md

 The purpose of this project was to use Angular to build out the client-side of an application called MyFlix, based on its existing server-side code (REST API and database) along with supporting documentation.

+## User Stories

+* As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.

+* As a user, I want to be able to create a profile so I can save data about my favorite movies

 ## Key Features

 * The app displays a welcome view where users can either login or register a new account